 Open hardware, open code, MIT licensed.
 Re-skin it, re-purpose it, or build one as a gift for someone you love.

 You don't need to be a developer.
 You don't need to solder.
-The hard parts (the software, the math, the layout) are already done.
-You just plug a few things together.
+The DIY Bitcoin clock build runs on a Heltec Vision Master E290 e-ink board, and the hard parts (the software, the math, the layout) are already done.

 One small e-ink board, a battery, a USB-C cable.
 Total around $30 from your favourite electronics shop.

-Download a file from the GitHub page, plug the board into your computer, hit upload in the Arduino IDE.
+Download a file from the GitHub page, plug the device into your computer, hit upload in the Arduino IDE.
 One click.

 Open the device's setup page on your phone.
 Type in what you save and what you spend.
 Save.